-How does a child qualify for an IEP and how does that process work?
-This workshop walks parents through this process and provides tools to overcome stumbling blocks that many parents face in this process.
+When does a child qualify for an IEP and how does that process work?
+This workshop walks parents through this process and provides tools to overcome stumbling blocks that many parents face.
+2 hours

-This workshop reviews the basic principles of Section 504 of the Rehabilitation Act of 1993.
-It provides an overview of an individual’s rights in the school setting, and how the process works.
+Reviews the basic principles of section 504 of the Rehabilitation Act of 1993.
+This provides an overview of an individual’s rights in the school setting and how the process works.
+1.5 hours

 Download the Section 504 Workshop (PDF)

 This workshop reviews the requirements for creating and implementing a transition plan once your child turns 16.
 Parents will be given strategies and ideas to help make the transition from school to adult life smooth and seamless.
 1 hour

 What is true inclusion?
 Learn about the positive outcomes of inclusion and how it is supported under the IDEA.
 1.5 hours